 Spot vs. Met Life Pet Insurance: Bottom Line

-Spot beats Met Life overall, delivering better customer service and more affordable rates for most pets.
-Spot charges $49 monthly for middle-aged dogs and $30 for cats, making it the budget-friendly choice.
-Spot earns a 4.7 Trustpilot rating and A+ BBB rating, showing strong customer satisfaction.
-However, Met Life offers more comprehensive coverage options for pet owners seeking extensive protection.
+Spot beats Met Life overall, delivering better customer service and more affordable rates for kittens, puppies and young to middle-aged pets.
+Spot charges $49 monthly for middle-aged dogs and $30 monthly for cats, which are lower than Met Life's monthly rates of $61 and $35, respectively.
+That said, Met Life offers cheaper rates for senior pets, plus more comprehensive coverage for pet owners seeking broader financial protection.

 Spot vs. Met Life Pet Insurance Comparison: FAQ